-The generic nature of these products may not always provide the best results when it comes to charging speeds.
-The much bigger issue though is sorting through the hundreds of options available, with many coming from companies that aren’t well known, or even unheard of.
+The generic nature of these products may not always provide the best results regarding charging speeds.
+The much bigger issue is sorting through the hundreds of options available, with many coming from companies that aren’t well known or even unheard of.
 Buying a bad charger, cable, or power bank could have severe consequences, including potentially completely damaging your device.
 Some accessories may not work with your phone either, so it’s definitely important to do your research first.

 Things to look for when buying third-party accessories

 Before you buy an accessory from a brand you’re not familiar with, just be sure to check for the following: